 Passing the Buck

-The New York Sun reports that former U.S. ambassador to Pakistan, Nancy Powell refused to distribute wanted posters, matchbooks, and other items advertising the $25 million reward for the capture of Usama bin Laden in 2002.
+The New York Sun reports that former U.S. ambassador to Pakistan, Nancy Powell (search) refused to distribute wanted posters, matchbooks, and other items advertising the $25 million reward for the capture of Usama bin Laden in 2002.
 What's more, the Sun says Powell told a visiting congressman that capturing bin Laden was only one of her many priorities in the country.

 The State Department called the report "unfair and untrue" — saying the decision to end the "Rewards for Justice" advertising program was made by officials in various unnamed government agencies before Powell arrived in Pakistan.